 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons of debris included for the haul.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide and 8 feet tall, with about 5 tons included.

-Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container staged on active jobsites.
+Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container for multi-phase jobs.

 Construction Debris, Drywall, Lumber Acceptance